carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 - Can we in a first approach just provide a command-line flag to change strategies?
     - Would this reduce the total amount of complexity of this feature?

+- Can we save the SHA of the OCI Image in the ImagesLocation file instead of having the full Location as the key?

+  Something to consider while doing the implementation.
+Nevertheless if we decide to use the SHA we should change the field `images[].image` to `images[].sha`.

 ## Answered Questions